Cops removing barricades at Ghazipur farmers' protest site | Headlines

 The Delhi Police on Friday started removing the barricades and concertina wires it had put in place at the anti-farm laws protest site at Ghazipur on the Delhi-Uttar Pradesh border.

-Multiple layers of iron and cement barricades and at least five layers of concertina wires were put up by the police in the wake of the January 26 violence during the farmers' protest against the three contentious farm laws.
+Multiple layers of iron and cement barricades and at least five layers of concertina wires were put up last year, and further strengthened after the January 26 violence this year during the farmers' protest against the three contentious farm laws.

+Deputy Commissioner of Police (east) Priyanka Kashyap said Friday, ''The process of removing barricades on NH-9 has been started.
+The temporarily barricading is being removed to ease out vehicular movement.
+However, the National Highway 24 was already opened for the traffic.''
+The opening of the road stretch would help thousands of commuters in Ghaziabad, Delhi, Noida as well as those traveling between the national capital and interiors of Uttar Pradesh to Meerut and beyond.

-The BKU is a participant of the movement of the anti-farm law spearheaded by the farmers collective Samyukta Kisan Morcha (SKM).
+The BKU is a participant in the movement of the anti-farm law spearheaded by the farmers collective Samyukta Kisan Morcha (SKM).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)